- 8 Interesting Shrines in Kanazawa Not to Miss - 16 May 2025

 4. Shibuya Sky

-This is the newest observation deck in Tokyo and it’s immensely popular, particularly at sunset.
+This is observation deck in Tokyo is immensely popular, particularly at sunset.

-Tickets go on sale 28 days in advance and, while it’s advisable to book at any time of day to ensure you get it, it’s absolutely essential if you want to be up there at sunset – and, if you do you’ll need to book a sunset timeslot within a day or so of the tickets going on sale.
+Tickets go on sale 14 days in advance at midday Japanese time and, while it’s advisable to book at any time of day to ensure you get it, it’s absolutely essential if you want to be up there at sunset – and, if you do you’ll need to book a sunset time slot within minutes of the tickets going on sale.

 If You Miss Out

-While the time you must enter Shibuya Sky is fixed, you can stay up there for as long as you like, so, if you’re not time pressed you can extend your visit to try and fit in the sunset – admittedly, by the third day, even this isn’t really feasible unless you want to spend three hours up there!
+While the time you must enter Shibuya Sky is fixed, you can stay up there for as long as you like, so, if you’re not time-pressed, you can extend your visit to try and fit in the sunset – but again, this requires booking in advance.

-While Shibuya Sky is the most Instagrammable deck, there are other observation towers in Tokyo that will have sunset views.
+While Shibuya Sky is the most Instagrammable deck, other observation towers in Tokyo will have sunset views.
 Take a look at our comparison between Tokyo Skytree, Tokyo Tower, and Shibuya Sky here.

 5. teamLab Borderless